Stage fright is a headache for many. A panic button goes off in your brain as soon as you get to know that you have to do public speaking.

 So, if you’re concerned about facing the issue alone, it’s reasonable to understand that most people have the same problem.

 If you want to know more about how to overcome stage fright then keep reading.

 2. The audience wouldn’t understand you’re nervous

 „Don’t worry about what other people think of you.
 They’re too busy worrying over what you think of them.“ Murphy’s Law

-A whole number of people are afraid just for the reason of thinking, „What will they think of me?“ But as one of Murphy’s Laws tells us, the audience worry about the exact same thing.
+A whole number of people are afraid just for the reason of thinking, „What will they think of me?“ But as one of Murphy’s Laws tells us “Don’t worry about what other people think of you.
+They’re too busy worrying over what you think of them“, the audience worries about the exact same thing.
 You say, „Do you have any questions?“ and they’re thinking, „Erm… I’d ask, but what if it’s an elementary question… What will they think of me?“

 You can’t control what others think of you as a person

 How to overcome stage fright?
-Stop worrying about your nervousesness
+Stop worrying about your nervousness

 Take a look at the article about How to speak with confidence in public?